-Maintenance Capital Expenditures for Aerospace for the three and six months ended June 30, 2023, were \$3 million and \$8 million, respectively, an increase of 34% and 117%, respectively.
-An increased number of heavy checks and overhauls to support increased levels of flying and higher overhaul costs experienced by the business due to inflationary pressures and labour costs both drove the increase.
-Growth Capital Expenditures for the three and six months ended June 30, 2023 were \$7 million and \$10 million, respectively, which relates primarily to the preparation of assets for the upgrade of the surveillance aircraft for the renewed Curação contract.
+Maintenance Capital Expenditures for Aerospace for the three and nine months ended September 30, 2023, were \$2 million and \$10 million, respectively, a decrease of 33% and an increase of 50%, respectively.
+The decrease over the same quarter in 2022 in Aerospace is due to the timing of events that took place.
+In the prior period, a larger amount of maintenance events took place later in the year due to the Omicron variant in the first quarter of 2022, whereas in the current period, more maintenance events took place in the first half of the year resulting in a decrease from the prior period.
+On a year to date basis, an increased number of heavy checks and overhauls to support increased levels of flying and higher overhaul costs experienced by the business due to inflationary pressures and labour costs both drove the increase.
+Growth Capital Expenditures for the three and nine months ended September 30, 2023 were \$5 million and \$14 million, respectively, which relates primarily to the preparation of assets for the upgrade of the surveillance aircraft for the renewed and expanded Curação contract.

-Maintenance Capital Expenditures for Aircraft Sales & Leasing for the three and six months ended June 30, 2023, were \$5 million and \$10 million, respectively, a decrease of 47% and 34%, respectively.
-In the current period, Regional One made investments to prepare certain aircraft and engines within its lease portfolio as demand for these assets is recovering, although the reinvestment required was lower than in the prior period.
-Growth Capital Expenditures for the three and six months ended June 30, 2023, were \$27 million and \$42 million, respectively.
+Maintenance Capital Expenditures for Aircraft Sales & Leasing for the three and nine months ended September 30, 2023, were \$6 million and \$16 million, respectively, an increase of 14% and a decrease of 21%, respectively.
+In the current period, Regional One made investments to prepare certain aircraft and engines within its lease portfolio as it continues to deploy additional assets from its fleet as demand recovers.
+Growth Capital Expenditures for the three and nine months ended September 30, 2023, were \$5 million and \$47 million, respectively.
 Several assets were purchased during the period that have either been placed on lease or will be placed on lease in coming quarters.